trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - **IP Address:** 10.1.9.101
 - Identified as the compromised workstation based on IPv4 endpoint statistics and conversation analysis.
-- Generated the highest packet count within the capture and initiated DNS, HTTP, TLS, and SMTP communications communications throughout the investigation.
+- Generated the highest packet count within the capture and initiated DNS, HTTP, TLS, and SMTP communications throughout the investigation.

 ## Observed Malicious Network Activity